antivirus - Configure the antivirus

 Please note that PUA detection may be too aggressive and lead to false positive matches.

 The antivirus is mainly used by the integrated proxy to block malware in Web traffic.
 But it can also be used as a service offered to external systems such as an MTA (Mail Transfer Agent).
 Please refer to the commands port and access to configure the antivirus as a service for external systems.
-The seventh usage form allows you to define the antivirus access topology.
-The antivirus access topology defines logical network interfaces on which external systems can connect from.
-To allow connections on the internal interface turn the internal flag on (to deny, turn it off).
-To allow connections on the external interface turn the external flag on (to deny, turn it off).
-To allow connections on the auxiliary interface turn the auxiliary flag on (to deny, turn it off).
-To allow connections on the internal interface from an IPsec VPN turn the vpnipsec flag on (to deny, turn it off).
+The seventh [7] usage form allows you to define the antivirus access topology.
+The antivirus access topology defines logical network interfaces to which external systems can connect to request the antivirus.
+To allow connections on an logical network internal interface use its name (internal, external, auxiliary or vpnipsec) followed by the keyword on.
+To deny connections, use the keyword off instead.
+Activating connections on the vpnipsec virtual network interface allows the connections on the internal network interface via an IPsec VPN tunnel.

 The antivirus used by the present system is ClamAV.
 Please refer to the documentation of your external systems to get help on how to connect them to the antivirus.